We are now closed until Monday 9th August.

 3.5 These Terms apply to any repaired or replacement Goods we supply to you in the unlikely event that the original Goods are faulty or do not otherwise conform with these Terms.

-PLEASE NOTE : Orders placed from now until Friday 30th August (inclusive) will be dispatched on or after Monday 2nd September 2019, unless stated otherwise.
+PLEASE NOTE : All orders placed will only be dispatched on or after Monday 9th August 2021, unless stated otherwise.

 4.1 We will notify you by email once your order has been dispatched.
 Deliveries take place Monday - Friday between 9am-5pm.
 Delivery of the Order shall be completed when we deliver the Goods to you.